EXCLUSIVE - Prosecutors, regulators close to making Libor arrests

 There are also probes in Europe concerning Euribor, the Euro Interbank Offered Rate.

-It is not clear what individuals and banks federal prosecutors are most focused on.
-A top U.S. Department of Justice lawyer overseeing the investigation did not respond to a request for a comment.
+It is not clear on which individuals and banks federal prosecutors are most focused.
+A top U.S. Department of Justice lawyer overseeing the investigation did not respond to a request for comment.

+HSBC declined to comment.
+Officials at Citigroup and UBS were not available for comment.

-The Barclays settlement sparked outrage and a series of public hearings in Britain, after which Barclays Chief Executive Bob Diamond announced his resignation from the big British bank.
+The Barclays settlement sparked outrage and a series of public hearings in Britain, after which Barclays Chief Executive Bob Diamond announced his resignation from the UK bank.

-Among other details, the Fed documents included the transcript of an April 2008 phone call between a Barclays trader in New York and Fed official Fabiola Ravazzolo, in which the unidentified trader said: "So, we know that we're not posting um, an honest LIBOR."
+Among other details, the Fed documents included the transcript of an April 2008 telephone call between a Barclays trader in New York and Fed official Fabiola Ravazzolo, in which the unidentified trader said: "So, we know that we're not posting um, an honest Libor."

-The source familiar with the regulatory investigation in Europe said two traders who have been suspended from Deutsche Bank were among those being investigated.
+The source familiar with the investigation in Europe said two traders suspended from Deutsche Bank were among those being investigated.
 A Deutsche Bank spokesman declined to comment.

-The Financial Times reported on Wednesday that regulators were looking at suspected communication among four traders who had worked at Barclays, Credit Agricole (CAGR.PA), HSBC and Deutsche Bank.
+The Financial Times said on Wednesday that regulators were looking at suspected communication among four traders who had worked at Barclays, Credit Agricole (CAGR.PA), HSBC and Deutsche Bank.

 Beyond regulatory penalties and criminal charges, banks face a growing number of civil lawsuits from cities, companies and financial institutions claiming they were harmed by rate manipulation.
 Morgan Stanley recently estimated that the 11 global banks linked to the Libor scandal may face $14 billion in regulatory and legal settlement costs through 2014.